joed123/StockDataAnalyzer/README.md

-Python tool that generates csvs for technical analysis for multiple stocks and integrates with Power BI (or choosen visualization tool) for interactive visualization.
+Python script that generates csvs for technical analysis for multiple stocks and integrates with Power BI (or choosen visualization tool) for interactive visualization.

 Key Features:
 Fetches and analyzes multiple stocks (AAPL, MSFT, GOOGL, etc.)